-Modems MAY support the configuration of the number of credit windows (queues) to advertise to a router.
+Modems MAY support the configuration of the number of credit windows (queues) that they advertise to a router.

-Routers may have limits on the number of queues that they can support and limits on supported credit window combinations.
-Per-destination queues might not be supported at all.
-When credit window information provided by a modem exceeds the capabilities of a router, the router SHOULD use a subset of the provided credit windows.
-Alternatively, a router MAY reset the session and indicate that the extension is not supported.
-In either case, any mismatch in capabilities SHOULD be reported to the user via normal network management mechanisms, such as user interface messages or error logging.
+Routers may impose limitations on the number of queues they can support and on the allowable credit window configurations.
+In some cases, per-destination queues may not be supported.
+If the credit window information provided by the modem exceeds the router's capabilities, the router SHOULD utilize a subset of the advertised credit windows.
+Alternatively, the router MAY reset the session and indicate that the extension is not supported.
+In either case, any mismatch in capabilities SHOULD be reported to the user through standard network management mechanisms, such as user interface notifications or error logging.

-In all cases, if credit windows are in use, traffic for which credits are not available MUST NOT be sent to the modem by the router.
+Regardless of implementation, if credit windows are in use, the router MUST NOT send traffic to the modem unless sufficient credits are available.